GOLDEN STAGE

 Alongside La Villette’s Arts and Cultural Education team, the performers of the Lady Rocks company hold more than thirty hours of workshops, three rehearsal visits, two surprise interventions in schools, and also lead training sessions with both the Versailles and Créteil education authorities.

-Choreographer Léa Cazauran Dancers Jesus Gil Sanchez, Laura Maillard, Tengis Jambaatsadmid, Anthony Mezence, Jimmy Vairon Production management Estelle Contamin Assistant choreographer Clémence Pavageau Lighting and set design Marine Stroeher Costume design and making Peggy Housset, based on an original idea by Raphaël Lamy Props master Rosalie Loew Costume makers Elizaveta Doroshenkova, Hercule Bougeâtes Musical composition Stéphane Lavallée Voice-over Aloise Sauvage Photo credit Timothée Lejolivet
+Choreographer Léa Cazauran Dancers Jesus Gil Sanchez, Laura Maillard, Tengis Jambaatsadmid, Anthony Mezence, Jimmy Vairon Production Manager Estelle Contamin Assistant Choreographer Clémence Pavageau Lighting and Set Design Marine Stroeher Costume Design and Production Peggy Housset, based on an original idea by Raphaël Lamy Props Designer Rosalie Loew Seamstress and Tailor Elizaveta Doroshenkova, Hercule Bougeâtes Music Composition Stéphane Lavallée Voice-over Aloise Sauvage

 CIE BOY BLUE · Gray